 Permanent settlement in what is now El Paso began in 1827, when Juan María Ponce de León crossed the Rio Grande from El Paso del Norte, now Ciudad Juárez, with a Mexican land grant in hand and established a ranch along the north bank.
 After a flood, Ponce moved his ranch to the current site of Pioneer Plaza in 1832, and in 1849 the structure was used by the United States government as a military fort, which became the nucleus of the future city.
 El Paso was incorporated in 1873 and the first railroads arrived starting in 1881.
 By the 1920s, the city was a booming metropolis fueled by international trade, with a population of over 100,000 people.
 Very quickly the original adobe buildings were replaced by Victorian structures and eventually by brick and concrete high-rises.

-Born in Cleveland in 1860, Henry C. Trost began designing buildings as early as the 1880s and in 1903 settled in El Paso, where he and his brother Gustavus co-founded Trost & Trost.
+Born in Toledo in 1860, Henry C. Trost began designing buildings as early as the 1880s and in 1903 settled in El Paso, where he and his brother Gustavus co-founded Trost & Trost.
 A third brother, Adolphus, joined the firm in 1908 and introduced the technology of reinforced concrete construction to the region, making possible the modern skyscraper.
 The firm designed many of the most beautiful buildings in El Paso, including the Caples Building (1909), Anson Mills Building (1911), Hotel Paso del Norte (1912), El Paso High School (1916), Popular Dry Goods Co.
 (1917), Hotel Cortez (1926), O.T.
 Bassett Tower (1930), and Hilton Hotel (1930).
 Henry and his brothers were capable of designing a variety of building types and in every conceivable style, including Classical, Romanesque, Gothic, Renaissance Revival, Pueblo, Art Deco, Moorish, and even Bhutanese.
 27 of the 39 buildings the firm designed in downtown El Paso are still standing.
 By the middle of the twentieth century, Henry and his brothers had designed more than 600 buildings across the Southwest and in Mexico, an incredible legacy.

 From 1970 to 2010, downtown El Paso steadily lost businesses and residents, as the majority of the community moved to the city’s East and West sides in order to live in more modern homes and have more space.
 The spread of the city along the I-10 corridor certainly improved the quality of life for many residents, but as in other American cities, those still living and working in downtown saw rents drop drastically, and historic buildings began to fall into disrepair.
 In recent years, there has been a great wave of preservation projects in downtown El Paso, and many of the Trost buildings have been repurposed and restored.
 Others, however, have been senselessly demolished and still others are at risk of demolition.